Earn $350 with two new eligible registered plans.*

 Use a retirement savings calculator

-Want to figure out when to start planning for retirement and how much you'll have when you retire based on how much you contribute?
-Ferreira recommends Scotia's Retirement Savings Calculator as a good tool to start plotting out your future net worth.
+Want to figure out when to start planning for retirement and how much you'll have based on how much you contribute?
+Our Retirement Savings Calculator is a good tool to help you estimate your future net worth.
+It can show you how contributing different regular amounts towards your savings will impact your retirement savings growth.

 Get help from an advisor